ImLavenderYT/legacy-console-modpack/README.md

 # Legacy Console Modpack

 A modpack that make minecraft look like the legacy console edition.
-Warning I do not own any of these.
-This is just a compiled list of mods and best settings.

 ---
 ## Modloader: